-Underwater spearfishing for nongame fish (other than carp) is only allowed at the waters listed in the Underwater Spearfishing section on page 10-11.
+Underwater spearfishing for nongame fish (other than carp) is only allowed at the waters listed in Underwater spearfishing on page 12.

 Carp

 You may use a variety of techniques-including angling, archery (excluding crossbows), a spear from above the surface of the water, or underwater spearfishing-to take carp in any water during its open fishing season.